dbvcode/interview-search/README.md

 -   The app and methodology is clearly not bulletproof and I am sure a lot of results are not found.

--   There's so much room to improve the app, like scraping in parallel for instance, add stats, etc. For now that's not a priority for me but PRs are welcomed!
+-   There's so much room to improve the app, like scraping in parallel for instance, add stats, etc. For now that's not a priority, but PRs are welcomed!

 -   After search the app will create a `db.json` file.
 If you want to start fresh just delete the file and restart the app.

 -   If you use the app and it helps you, please leave a comment, improve the app, star the repo.
-Do something to show you like it!
+Le me know you like it!

 ## Features